 Coyotes and Mule Deer are among the larger mammals.
 In addition, large colonies of California Sea Lions are among the marine mammals living in the coastal zone of the islands.

 There are approximately 154 species of land birds representing 30 families.
 Among these, no endemic species are found because of their ability to move between the islands and the continent.
 Therefore, population forms don't differ from those found in the peninsula or the mainland.
-Approximately 50% of the total number of land, beach, and water bird species are migratory.
+Approximately 50% of the land, beach, and water bird species are migratory.